 - Depending on the amount of class time available, let the ice cubes melt and collect data by either timing or weighing them.
 Two options.

 - If you have 30+ minutes of class time, have students time how long it takes for the ice cubes in each set-up to melt.
 The resulting data collected is the melting times for each material.
-The material in the cup with the cube that has the longest melting time is considered the best insulator.
+The material in the beaker with the cube that has the longest melting time is considered the best insulator.

 - If you are short on time, let the ice cubes melt for at least 20 minutes, then take them out and have the students use triple beam balances to measure the mass of the cubes.
 If the cubes started close to identical, then the cube with the largest final mass is considered the best insulator.

 - While groups are waiting for the ice cubes to melt, have them begin discussing the worksheet questions and composing their answers.

 - Instruct students to check back on their ice cubes regularly to increase data accuracy.
 If conducting one experiment set-up per class, have students share their data on the board so students can compare them and judge the best insulator.

 - Have students draw conclusions based on their data and results, and use the worksheet and extra paper to write up lab reports that include their initial hypotheses of the best insulator, data tables with the different times, and their conclusions based on the data.
 Or, see the alternative and additional concluding activities described in the Assessment section.